hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Explicit nulls are an opt-in feature, enabled via the _-Yexplicit-nulls_ compiler flag.
 - This modifies the Scala type system, making reference types (anything that extends AnyRef) non-nullable.
-- Explicit nulls change the type hierarchy, so that Null is subtype only of Any, as opposed to every reference type.
+- Explicit nulls change the type hierarchy, so that Null is only a subtype of Any, as opposed to every reference type.
 - After erasure, Null remains a subtype of all reference types (as forced by the JVM).
+- _T | Null_ expresses nullability.
+It is the type of a nullable value.

 <br/>